 March 30, 2021

-Falling for Fiction: Outlander, Bridgerton, and the Idealized Romance
+Falling for Fiction: The Idealized Romance

 Outlander explores the love between Claire Randall, a woman who travels back in time from post-World War II Scotland to the mid-1700s.
 There, she encounters Jamie Fraser, an earnest young Highlander as sensitive and tender as he is virile and strapping.
 Jamie adores Claire and celebrates everything about her.
 His dream is for them to be married.
 He tells her he loves her from morning until night and he is always ready for sex.
 It’s a tough standard for any man to live up to.